Administration and Finance

 The following are useful links to bordering states' appropriate web sites:

-When should conduct CORI checks on the employers and their employees who are involved with cooperative education?
+Do Criminal Offender Record Information (CORI) checks apply to the employers and their employees who are involved with cooperative education?

-M.G.L. c.
-71, § 38R requires all schools to conduct criminal background checks on current and prospective employees and volunteers, including those who regularly provide school related transportation to students, who may have direct and unmonitored contact with children.
+M.G.L.
+C. 71, § 38R requires all schools to conduct criminal background checks on current and prospective employees and volunteers, including those who regularly provide school related transportation to students, who may have direct and unmonitored contact with children.
 CORI must be obtained from the CHSB at least every three years during an individual's term of employment or service.
-Please refer to the Advisory on Criminal Offender Record Information (CORI) Checks.
+Please refer to the Advisory on Criminal Offender Record Information (CORI) Law.

 Visits should be sufficient to support the student in the cooperative education experience, including understanding the skills and experience the student is obtaining through the placement.